 Seriously, how has this place gone overlooked by scientists for so long?
 It’s a place that is not only known to harbor a Mew, but has a bunch of extinct Pokemon living below it.
 Not like it’s easy to overlook – the damn ‘tree’ is essentially a mountain.

 The robots survey the area and start lightly piercing the crystals to investigate them, but Registeel shows up to crush them, and his voice is just as weird.
 One of the robots ends up being consumed by a crystal after it mysteriously starts turning orange.

-Banks reveals that the tree of beginning is actually a living being, feeding off of sunlight, that is an active part of the ecosystem.
+Banks reveals that the Tree of Beginnings is actually a living being, feeding off of sunlight, that is an active part of the ecosystem.
 So the tree rock is literally a tree made of rock……I feel like we’re going in circles.

 Also, Banks’ beard looks like he has a huge chin that was painted gray…..That doesn’t have any bearing on anything, but it’s true.

-Out on the surface, Ash and Pikachu hear each other calling each other’s names and as Ash rushes to find Pikachu, he comes face to face with Regice.
+Out on the surface, Ash and Pikachu hear each other calling the other’s name, and, as Ash rushes to find Pikachu, he comes face to face with Regice.